selcukcihan/aws-serverless-intro/frontend/steps.md

 3. There were some errors with ThemeProvider missing, so I let v0.dev fix it and then reran the above command to update the project and overwritten existing files.

+4. More errors, all resolved through v0.dev

+5. Some changes on the UI and adjustment to the api response through cursor.